Diana a celebration

 Don't miss your last chance to see this engagement before it returns to its home in Althorp.
 This exhibition is a rare and intimate glimpse into the life of the Princess who lives forever in the hearts of millions around the world.

+Ten percent of the retail price of products sold at the Exhibition will go to projects supported by the Diana, Princess of Wales Memorial Fund.
 In addition, AEI and FIM have selected All Children's Hospital, Pinellas Association for Retarded Children and Abilities to receive support in their charitable endeavors.

 A production of Arts and Exhibitions International in association with the Althorp Estate and the Althorp Charitable Trust.